AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 ## Indexer types and cost calculation {#indexer-types-and-cost-calculation}

-The Apache Oak based backend allows different indexers to be plugged into the repository.
+The Apache Oak-based backend allows different indexers to be plugged into the repository.

 One indexer is the **Property Index**, for which the index definition is stored in the repository itself.